BREXIT Party Leader Nigel Farage was in town last Wednesday to make a film about the asylum seekers residing at the former Bromsgrove Hotel and Spa.

 Mr Farage entered the hotel, attempted to book a room and then, after being told it was not open to the public, asked why it was full of people.

-And he questioned why those being housed should be kept in a four-star hotel, fed, receive free medical treatment and claimed, even if their asylum claims were turned down, they would still remain in the UK.
+He questioned why those being housed there should be kept in a four-star hotel, fed, receive free medical treatment and given £40-a-week to spend.

-Bromsgrove MP Sajid Javid said: “I’ve raised this issue directly with the relevant Minister.
+In response Mr Javid said: “I’ve raised this issue directly with the relevant Minister.

 “He was clear that the use of hotels as initial accommodation for families, children and single people lawfully entitled to ask for asylum is necessary due to disruption caused by Covid-19.